PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

   *  ``'supports_tracker'`` (*bool*): ``True`` if it has a device tracker attribute and updates information with it.

-  Some capabilities are queried by PennyLane core to make decisions on how to best run computations, others are used by external apps built on top of the device ecosystem.
+  Some capabilities are queried by PennyLane core to make decisions on how to best run computations, while others are used by external apps built on top of the device ecosystem.

-  To find out which capabilities are (possibly automatically) defined for your device ``dev = device('my.device')``, check the output of ``dev.capabilities()``.
+  To find out which capabilities are (possibly automatically) defined for your device, ``dev = qml.device('my.device', *args, **kwargs)``, check the output of ``dev.capabilities()``.

 Adding arguments to your device